-Despite the fact that she can’t have a lot of interaction with those outside, she is always keen to get out and explore.
+Despite the fact that she can’t have a lot of interaction with those outside, she has always been keen to get out and explore.
 Sadly, she can’t; she must stay inside.
 She has a bubbly personality and is absolutely the leader of the pack in her nursery.

-ANZA has provided funding for those monthly medication costs for a year now and we are very pleased to be able to commit to do so for another 6 months while she waits to have her file matched with a family and move on with her life.
+ANZA has provided funding for those monthly medication costs for a year now and we were very pleased to be able to commit to do so for another 6 months while she waited to have her file matched with a family and move on with her life.

-Gaines is also at New Hope Foster Home and had a liver transplant in autumn 2015.
+Gaines was also at New Hope Foster Home and had a liver transplant in autumn 2015.

-He requires the same medications and care as Kenzli and we are so happy to be able to fund these costs for him for a 6 month period.
+He required the same medications and care as Kenzli and we were so happy to be able to fund these costs for him for a 6 month period.

 Let’s hope he will be getting adoption papers soon and be on his way to a loving family.